-Marina is the founding Ink Academy tutor.
+Marina is a published author and the founding Ink Academy tutor.
 She began her career at Profile Books, before moving to Penguin Random House and then working as a free-lance editor whilst completing with distinction an MA in Creative & Life Writing at Goldsmiths.
-Through her substantial experience in the books industry, she understands writers, agents and publishers.
-Through her own experience in learning creative writing, she understands the needs of writers-in-progress and the best ways to help them develop their writing.
+Her first novel, Nightingale, was shortlisted for the Sunday Times Young Writer of the Year Award and The Times Breakthrough Award.
+Her second novel, Falling Fruit, will be published by 4th Estate in 2024.

 “Ink Academy understood my novel in a way that nobody else had.
 Marina discussed the novel with such huge intelligence and sensitivity that I felt inspired to continue.
 But beyond that, with meticulous detail and inspired suggestion, she showed me how I could continue to work on the novel to make it what I wanted it to be”

 Claudia is Ink Academy’s co-founding partner and Finance Director, and runs the business, strategy and marketing side of the business.
 She completed a BA at Oxford University, an MA at Cass Business School, and a postgraduate diploma at the London School of Business & Finance.
 Following a decade working in Property Investment and Development, she decided to apply her business understanding to a more creative pursuit.
 Claudia has a deep love of books, in particular literary fiction, and is a prolific reader.
 She is passionate about finding and helping new writers.

 JOE DUNTHORNE’s debut novel, Submarine, was adapted for film by Richard Ayoade.
 His second, Wild Abandon, won the 2012 Encore Award.
 His latest is The Adulterants.
 A collection of his poems, O Positive, will be published by Faber & Faber in 2019.
 He teaches prose fiction on the MFA at the University of East Anglia.